briansimiyuj/doctor-appointment-app/README.md

       - preferences: slotDuration, maxPatientsPerDay, autoConfirmation
       - slot management: index, time, selected slot
     b.
 Initialize state variables with dummy data
+       - Check if the schedule is saved in localStorage, if yes, use it as the initial state.
+Otherwise, use the dummy data.
     c.
 Create a state variable for isChanged and set it to false
     d.
 Provide context values to children components